bab3l/terraform-provider-netbox/docs/resources/region.md

 - `custom_fields` (Attributes Set) Custom fields assigned to this resource.
 Custom fields must be defined in Netbox before use. (see [below for nested schema](#nestedatt--custom_fields))
 - `description` (String) Description of the region.
-- `parent` (String) ID of the parent region.
+- `parent` (String) ID or slug of the parent region.
 Leave empty for top-level regions.
 This enables hierarchical organization of geographic areas.
 - `tags` (Attributes Set) Tags assigned to this resource.
 Tags must already exist in Netbox. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only

 - `id` (String) Unique identifier for the region (assigned by Netbox).
+- `parent_id` (String) The numeric ID of the parent region.

 <a id="nestedatt--custom_fields"></a>
 ### Nested Schema for `custom_fields`